About Native ARC

 The name of the Association is Native ARC Incorporated and refers to the Native Animal Rehabilitation Centre which was initially formed out of concern for the rescue, treatment and care of injured, sick, orphaned and displaced native wildlife.

 Native ARC is a not for profit organisation.
-An Executive Committee oversees the control and management of its affairs and finances.
-Native ARC is open 365 days a year and volunteers carry out the work of the Centre which operates two shifts seven days a week.
+An Executive Committee oversees the control and management of its affairs and finances with several part-time employees overseeing day to day operations.
+Native ARC is open 365 days a year from 8.30am - 7.00pm with a 24 hour phone service available to the public.

 • Australian Charities and Not for Profits Commission (ACNC) Register (Federal Government);